Protectorate General to Pacify the West: 7th century

 In 686 Tang troops withdrew from the Four Garrisons after elements within the court argued for the decrease of military expenditures.
 In 687 the Tibetan Empire established control over the Western Regions.
-In 690 the Tibetan Empire defeated a Tang army at Issyk-Kul.
+After suppressing rebellious Tang princes against her rule, Empress Wu Zetian decided to reassert control over the Western Regions in 689.
+She commanded the prefect of Lanzhou to recapture Shule (Kashgar).
+However the general was reluctant to commit to the expedition and took another one and a half years to attack the Tibetans.
+In 690 the Tibetan Empire defeated the Tang army at Issyk-Kul.
+Another failed attempt at regaining the Western Regions was made in 691.